-Research Area The Australian Arid Lands Botanic Garden
+Friends of the Australian Arid Lands Botanic Garden Port Augusta Incorporated

 Eremophila Garden